Winter Lights Display

 In December 2017 the BID in partnership with Make It York launched a wider Winter Lights scheme for the city centre.
 Consisting of over 160,000 lights stretching 15km end-to-end, the display has been hailed as the best that York has seen to date, securing the city's place in the Top 10 Best UK Winter Lights Festivals voted by the Guardian and Most Festive City in the UK voted by DigitalSpy.
 From November to December there was a 13.2% increase in rail journeys to the city (19 November – 23 December).
 At the same time footfall into the city was up by 1.3% year on year and coach bookings were up by 8%.

 In 2018 we extended the scheme by adding the Shambles market, New Street and Colliergate as well as strengthening some existing areas.
 The big switch on at St Helens square hosted by Minster FM was the biggest ever.
-St leonards hospice once again utilised the huge real tree covered trunk to tip in lights for their light up a life campaign event.
-Preparations are already underway to make 2019 bigger and better than ever before.
+St Leonards Hospice once again utilised the huge real tree covered trunk to tip in lights for their 'Light up a Life' campaign event.

 York’s Winter Lights have been hailed a great success, helping to drive visits to the city during the off-peak tourism season.
 Visits to attractions and hotel occupancy levels were all up during November, December and January and the enhanced lighting scheme has proved popular with both visitors and residents alike.
 York BID have committed to repeating the scheme every year until thier renewal in 2021.